chafkh/Layout-Parser/README.md

 # Webscrapping project
-This is a project I carried out during my work placement in a research laboratory.
+This is a project I carried out during my intership in a research laboratory.
 I was asked to webscrape data from scanned PDF files using Deep Learning.